hainegroup/oceanspy/docs/sciserver.rst

 9. Click on ``Notebook`` and select the Jupyter Notebook that you want to execute.
 10. Select a ``Working Directory``, which is the location where the executed notebook and its output will be stored (you can just use the default ``jobs`` directory that will be created in your ``Temporary volume``).

-The ``Oceanography image`` will not include any extra-package installed in your interactive containers.
+The ``Oceanography image`` does not include any extra packages installed in your interactive containers.
 To install packages that are not available by default on the ``Oceanography image``, add the following lines in the first cell of your notebook:

 .. code-block:: ipython